Get exclusive member benefits & effect social change. Join Today

 Some people choose transcutaneous electrical nerve stimulation (TENS) to treat nerve damage.
 This therapy involves placing several adhesive electrodes on the skin near the affected area.
 The electrodes deliver a gentle electric current at varying speeds.

-If nerve damage is the result of an underlying medical condition, such as diabetes or alcoholism, talk to your doctor about how to manage your symptoms.
+If your nerve damage is the result of an underlying medical condition, such as diabetes or alcoholism, talk to your doctor about how to manage your symptoms.

 Written by: Janelle Martel and Kathryn Watson